ourownstory/neural_prophet/README.md

 Additionally you must run `$ neuralprophet_dev_setup` in your console to run the dev-setup script which installs appropriate git hooks for testing etc.

 ### Notes
-We deploy Black, the uncompromising code formatter, so there is no need to worry about stule.
+We deploy Black, the uncompromising code formatter, so there is no need to worry about style.
 Beyond that, where reasonable, for example for doicstrings, we follow the [Google Python Style Guide](http://google.github.io/styleguide/pyguide.html)

 As for Git practices, please follow the steps described at [Swiss Cheese](https://github.com/ourownstory/swiss-cheese/blob/master/git_best_practices.md) for how to git-rebase-squash when working on a forked repo.